 Despite the fact the decaying bulk carrier remains on Scatarie Island, the Main-a-Dieu and Area Community Development Association remains confident the vessel will soon be salvaged.

-A water-level view of the MV Miner, aground on Scatarie Island, shows extensive structural damage on a large portion of the ship in this Oct.
-13 photo. - Steve Wadden, Cape Breton Post
+A water-level view of the MV Miner aground on Scatarie Island. - Steve Wadden, Cape Breton Post file

 [SYDNEY, NS] — Today marks the one-year anniversary of the MV Miner’s unexpected landing on the shoals of Scatarie Island.